 As well as archiving sources for the future, part of the work of the DIAMM project is to attempt to restore and retrieve lost works using the already sophisticated and still developing technology available through digital photography.

-Very few pre-reformation British music manuscripts survive in even semi-complete form.
-Most are damaged and fragmentary, and have been preserved only because they were re-used as binding material or for other purposes: this music went out of fashion quite fast (a testimony to the vitality of the tradition few manuscripts contained music more than 30 or 40 years old) and when obsolete many manuscripts were consigned to the book-binders waste-box (or, in one case, for use as backing for some ceiling paintings at New College, Oxford).
+Only a few pre-reformation British music manuscripts survive in even semi-complete form.
+Most are damaged and fragmentary, and have been preserved only because they were re-used as binding material or for other purposes: this music went out of fashion quite fast (a testimony to the vitality of the tradition: few manuscripts contained music more than 30 or 40 years old) and when obsolete many manuscripts were consigned to the book-binders waste-box (or, in one case, for use as backing for some ceiling paintings at New College, Oxford).
 Medieval vandalism was compounded by the more wilful destruction at the Reformation and again in later centuries when books were re-bound and the early bindings containing the music fragments simply discarded.
 This practice was common up to the mid/late 19th century; there is a notable difference in fragment survival rates between libraries that rebound extensively in the 19th century and those that did not.

 More information regarding techniques employed in virtual restoration may be found in the DIAMM publication: Image Restoration Workbook.